Google nominates 45 Android apps and games for the 2018 Play Awards

 Google has unveiled the nominees for the Google Play Awards 2018.
 The winning Android apps and games will receive awards on May 7, meaning this year the event will be scheduled ahead of the company’s I/O 2018 developer conference.

 Google had 12 categories in 2017, but this year has cut the number down to nine.
-There are, however, three new categories for 2018: “well-being”, “accessibility” and “social impact.”
+There are, however, three new categories for 2018: “well-being,” “accessibility,” and “social impact.”

 The company explains that nominees were selected “by various different teams across Google, and all meet criteria thresholds covering high star rating, Android vitals, and have had a launch or major update since April 2017.”
 This is Google’s way of recognizing developers of quality Android apps and games from across the world, with an emphasis on overall quality, strong design, technical performance, and innovation.